 - Digital format (PDF, MS Word, KESI) for use with text-reading computer software programs such as Adobe Reader and Kurzweil 3000.

 - Large Print

 Please meet with the SSD Director or Learning Disabilities Specialist to discuss your interest in and eligibility for alternate format text accommodations.
 If approved for alternate format text accommodations, it is your responsibility to initiate your request with SSD's Adaptive Technology Specialist.

 Please follow the directions for requesting alternate format texts below.

 How to request alternate format text course materials:

-- Before you request any books, however, please note -- If you require a book (such as a classic literature or philosophy book) written pre-1923, please search www.gutenberg.org to see if it is available as a free public domain download.
-Then, you may cut and paste it into text-to-speech software programs such as: Natural Reader www.naturalreaders.com, Balbolka www.cross-plus-a.com/balabolka.htm, and Adobe Reader http://get.adobe.com/reader/
+- If you require a book (such as a classic literature or philosophy book) written pre-1923, please check www.gutenberg.org to see if it is available as a free public domain download.

 In order for SSD to give you alternate format books, you must: